jshuadvd/hacks-n-notes/aws.md

 - uses **Solid State Drives** (super fast)
 - used for stateless apps (eg. sessions)
 - the user session state can be saved in NoSQL instead of the client.
 It wouldn't be possible to keep state in the server when using load balancing.

+## IAM
+> Identity and Access Management

+- recommended for using AWS SDKs
+- create a rol for *webserver* and select this role in **AMI**
+- that way the EC2 doesn't need to instantiate SDK with creds because it gets them from the EC2 metadata.